jejak/ergb/README.md

 ergb — Simple color manipulation erlang library
 ------------------------

-The erlang library is built to handle color conversion and manipulations.
+This erlang library is built to handle color conversion and manipulations.

 It is basically the erlang port of https://github.com/plashchynski/rgb rgb ruby gem.